grommet/grommet-theme-designer/README.md

 clear your local storage, you'll lose whatever you've done.

 If you change the name of a theme, it will create a new theme with that name.
-The control in the top left let's you browse your themes, create a new one, or import a theme file you've exported.
+The control in the top left let's you browse your themes or create a new one.

 ### Sharing